josh-abrams/josh-abrams.github.io/_projects/2019-08-27-cso-summer.md

 * Millennials associate the CSO with a racially homogenous older audience, which drives them away from attending.
 * Some, often less musically experienced attendees find Symphony events boring.
 * Millennials most often choose to listen to music via streaming services such as Spotify and YouTube.

+### Site Mapping

+Mapping the existing site was a challenge because the existing site had a very busy front page.
+Below is a clipping from the existing site map.
+Fitting the entire site map onto the page would cause readability issues with on this site, so I've left it out of this case study.

 ### Contextual Inquiry